How to Have A Healthy Relationship

 Getting comfortable with uncertainty takes practice, but it’s a skill that will sustain us through every relationship we have.
 We don’t have to love it, but feeling confident to swim in deep water means so many more opportunities for pleasure and connection can arise when you are curious and trust yourself to hold your end of the deal.

-Finding safety in love is possible.
+Finding pleasure, connection and safety in love is possible.
 You just have to know where to look and be brave enough to open the door.